ironscar/jenkins-docker-cli/README.md

   - we do this so that master can be built separately, and new file gets treated as a dockerfile in IDE but can have different name as well
 - We need Java in the specified path, ansible installation and an open-ssh server to keep alive and listen for master connections
   - we also need docker sock access on the slave container and run the python docker module on the host
+  - need to install git and copy the public key to authorized_keys via Dockerfile
+  - need to update sshd_config as well

 - We create the container out of `eclipse-temurin:11-jdk-jammy` which is an Ubuntu image
   - it has Java in `/opt/java/openjdk` so we update `JAVA_HOME` at `Manage Jenkins > Tools > JDK installation`
   - we create a new user called `slave` in group `slave`
   - we copy in the private key, docker and ansible pieces and update it for Ubuntu
   - we finally install openssh-server and start ssh service
-- Run `docker build -f SlaveDockerfile -t ironscar/jenkins-docker-slave:0.0.2 .`
+- Run `docker build -f SlaveDockerfile -t ironscar/jenkins-docker-slave:0.0.1 .`
 - We probably don't need to create a volume for slave as build data will be stored in master
-- `docker run -d -p 8079:22 --name=myslave --group-add $(stat -c '%g' /var/run/docker.sock) -v //var/run/docker.sock:/var/run/docker.sock ironscar/jenkins-docker-slave:0.0.2` for linux
+- `docker run -d -p 8079:22 --name=myslave --group-add $(stat -c '%g' /var/run/docker.sock) -v //var/run/docker.sock:/var/run/docker.sock ironscar/jenkins-docker-slave:0.0.1` for linux

 - currently this fails saying port 22 is in use so cannot connect to SSH
   - we can bind to a non-standard port like 8079